facesthe/toml_const/README.md

 Arrays and tables are defined inside a `lazy_static!` wrapper.

 All tables are destructured, when possible, to keys that point to their TOML values.
+Namespaces are separated with an underscore "`_`".

 For example, this:
 ```toml